 - Darker and Edgier: This is a much darker film compared to the one that preceded it.
 Aliens was a fairly standard action film with an overall happy ending (and that isn't a bad thing).
 Its sequel however has an air of hopelessness that just pervades the entire thing.
 Two major characters are killed right at the start and another one is damaged beyond repair, the film is set on a grimy prison planet populated by murderers and scum, there is almost nothing to fight the alien off with so more characters, even likeable ones, die left and right (often with no build-up), and even Ripley is killed off at the end because it's the only way she could stop The Company from bringing the Alien gestating inside her back with them.

-- Deadly Rotary Fan: One of the prisoners (Murphy) is killed by falling into a ventilation fan.
+- Deadly Rotary Fan: One of the prisoners (Murphy) is killed by falling into a ventilation fan (after the alien spits acid in his face).

 - Death Seeker: Ripley sums up her attitude towards the Xenomorphs as;Ripley: You've been in my life so long...
 I can't remember anything else...